-The economic order quantity is the order quantity that helps minimize holding costs and order costs for your business.
-Use the economic order quantity formula to start optimizing your inventory costs.
+The economic order quantity (EOQ) is the order quantity that helps minimize holding costs and order costs for your business.
+Use the EOQ formula to start optimizing your inventory costs.

 Economic order quantity (EOQ), refers to the optimum amount of an item that should be ordered at any given point in time, such that the total annual cost of carrying and ordering that item is minimized.
 EOQ is also sometimes known as the optimum lot size.
 Simply put – how much product should you purchase to maintain a cost-efficient supply chain?